Carol Moreira

 Journalist, novelist, editor, poet

 Carol is a prize-winning journalist and the author of multi-genre books.
-She has published four young adult novels, two adult novels, and has a soon-to-be-released fantasy for adults.
+She has published four young adult novels, three adult novels, and has a soon-to-be-released fantasy for adults.
 She is a contributor to the non-fiction immigration anthology Coming Here, Being Here (Guernica Editions).

 Inside Information, Carol’s most recent novel for older teens, was published by Hippie Hill Press in August 2023.
 Riptides, a novel for younger teens, was published by Moose House Publications in 2021.
 Membrane, her YA fantasy, was first published by Fierce Ink Press in July, 2013 and has recently been re-issued by Hippie Hill Press.
 Her YA novel, Charged, was published by James Lorimer in 2008.